batyaboyo/batshop/README.md

 # batzshop

-An e-commerce website made with Django
+A simple e-commerce website with Django